 ING has dedicated AIRB credit risk models per business line and geography.
 The performance and predictive power of the models is monitored by Model Development, that is part of the Financial Risk department.
-Moreover, an independent Model Risk Management department periodically reviews all AIRB models.
+Moreover an independent Model Risk Management department periodically reviews all AIRB models.
 All models are backtested when possible by both the Model development and the independent Model Risk Management departments.

 If a model is considered not to be robust or backtesting indicates insufficient performance, then the model is either re-calibrated or redeveloped.
 All model recommendations from the Model Risk Management department are tracked via an internal database that management uses to track issues detected by the Internal Audit department, incidents and non-financial risk issues.
 All significant model changes are submitted to the ECB and implemented after regulatory approval.
-On average, 81% of the AIRB credit risk models in the validation cycle have had 'No to Remote' (44%) and 'Minor' (37%) model deficiencies.